handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 /* end:skip-in-preview */

-// Get the DOM element with the ID 'example' where the Handsontable will be rendered const app = document.getElementById("example1");
+// Get the DOM element with the ID 'example1' where the Handsontable will be rendered const app = document.getElementById("example1");

 // Define configuration options for the Handsontable